pcRipper/CRUD_CS/README.md

 This method is only adding some functional on top of the existing, using some instance of interface member, that I will talk about later.

 ### <a id="interfaces-i-readers"></a> Interfaces in Inhereted readers
-In order to make this code more flexible and independent,I added required interface to each basic db readers, for `MySQL_Translator` it looks like this :
+In order to make this code more flexible and independent,i added required interface to each basic db readers, for `MySQL_Translator` it looks like this :
 ```cs
 public interface Parser_MySQL
 {